forestgrape/coronavirus/diagnosis_and_viral_load.md

 #### BALF
 Broncho-alveolar-lavage fluid (BALF).
 Even though the lower respiratory tract is the most relevant location for pathogenesis, the viral load is less known especially for mild cases since sampling is complicated.
 [Yang et al](#summary-yang) detected a viral load in all severe cases.
-Only a couple mild cases have been investigated in these a viral load was not detectable.
-However BALF samples only a small piece of the lungs and for mild cases it is known from XRay that the lungs in mild cases are only locally.
+The BALF of two mild cases was analyzed in the second week of illness and negative. // Which doesn't exclude there where viruses in the lungs: BALF sampling only collects from a limited area of the lungs and for mild cases it is known from XRay that the lungs are often only locally infected.

 ### Challenges regarding Viral Load and Diagnosis